 WARRANTY

-[Modify language to meet programmatic needs.
-Ensure this section does not conflict with Exhibit A or any liquidated damaged provision]

 Unless otherwise specified in the Scope of Work, the warranties in this Subsection begin upon delivery of the goods or services in question and end one (1) year thereafter.
 Contractor warrants that:

 a.
 Deliverables and services furnished hereunder will substantially conform to the requirements of this Contract (including, without limitation, all descriptions, specifications, and drawings identified in the Scope of Work); and